stakater/StakaterPlatform/README.md

 # StakaterPlatform

+## Problem Statement

+How can a novice user deploy tools that are required for the management of kubernetes cluster?

+## Solution

 Kick-start your kubernetes cluster with Stakater Platform.
 A consolidated solution for logging, tracing, monitoring, delivery, security and much more.
 For detailed walk-through please visit [StakaterPlatform](https://playbook.stakater.com/content/stacks/stakaterplatform.html)

 StakaterPlatform consist of 6 stacks:
 - [Control](https://playbook.stakater.com/content/stacks/control.html)